 However, the simplicity and cost savings associated with an English-only approach must be weighed against the potential loss of depth and nuance in the insights gathered.
 Language is deeply intertwined with culture; the words people use and how they use them reflect their values, beliefs, and experiences.
 Conducting research in a local language allows respondents to express themselves more naturally and accurately, capturing the subtleties of their thoughts and feelings.
 This can lead to richer, more actionable insights that might be missed when operating solely in English.

 Moreover, in markets where English is not widely spoken or understood, insisting on English-only research will limit the participant pool and bias the sample towards better educated (and perhaps younger) segments of the population.
-There can also be issues around participants’ ability to understand an English-speaking moderator if English is their second language (particularly if the moderator’s accent is unfamiliar to them) and even if they understand what the moderator is asking, they may be able to express their views fully and clearly ain English.
+There can also be issues around participants’ ability to understand an English-speaking moderator if English is their second language (particularly if the moderator’s accent is unfamiliar to them), and even if they understand what the moderator is asking, they may be able to express their views fully and clearly in English.

 As an example of what can go wrong, a client recently asked us to recruit young people who lived in Brazil but planned to study at a British university for a series of focus groups which they would moderate in English.
 You would expect this to be quite a promising segment of the population for research in English, since the target group believed they could speak the language well enough to complete a degree course delivered in English.
 However, after running a couple of groups in English, the client asked to run the rest of the research in Portuguese because they ran into difficulties with both comprehension and articulation, and ultimately they felt that working in English was compromising the usefulness of the research.